Uttarakhand CM, three other ministers in self-quarantine after colleague tests positive

 "I have information that some anti-social elements are describing me as acting chief minister on social media, which is absolutely wrong and condemnable," he said on Facebook.
 He said while in quarantine the chief minister is directing ministers, MLAs and officials through video conferencing.

-Their two sons, daughters-in-law and a one-and-a-half-year-old grandson were among the others found infected with the virus on Sunday.
-Amrita Rawat, a former state minister, was admitted at the All India Institute of Medical Sciences (AIIMS) in Rishikesh on Sunday morning.
+The couple, their two sons, daughters-in-law and a one-and-a-half-year-old grandson were admitted Sunday at the All India Institute of Medical Sciences (AIIMS) in Rishikesh.
+But on Monday only Satpal Maharaj and his wife remained there.

-Satpal Maharaj and some other members of the family too are kept there, an AIIMS official told PTI..
+The other five family members were discharged as they are asymptomatic, head of hospital administration Udai Bhasker Misra said.
+They will now be quarantined at home, he said.

 ALSO READ